mjbenefiel/react-stuff/TM_JS/readme.md

     Closures
      - The concept of a child function “closing” over the variable environment of its parent function

-Understanding the this keyword, call, apply, and bind in JavaScript
+<strong>Understanding the this keyword, call, apply, and bind in JavaScript</strong>

 - This keyword
     - The “this” keyword allows you to decide which object should be focal when invoking a function or a method.